aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 - **No topology.** Don't include `auroraConnectionTracker`, `readWriteSplitting`, `gdbReadWriteSplitting`, `initialConnection`.
 - For RDS Multi-AZ Instance (2-instance) you may use `srw` (with `srwReadEndpoint`/`srwWriteEndpoint`) to split writes/reads.
 - For community DBs, omit Aurora-specific plugins entirely.
 Set `wrapperPlugins=` empty to disable everything except the default chain.
 EFM works against any TCP-reachable host.

+### 13.5 Blue/Green Deployment scope

+The `bg` plugin's supported scope is narrower than the rest of the failover/Aurora plugin family.
+Per `UsingTheBlueGreenPlugin.md` and the integration test suite (`AURORA` and `RDS_MULTI_AZ_INSTANCE` only):

+- **Supported:** Aurora MySQL/PG clusters and RDS MySQL/PG instances (Single-AZ + Multi-AZ Instance, the 2-instance variant).
+- **Not supported:** RDS MySQL/PG **Multi-AZ DB Cluster** (the 3-instance variant), Aurora Global Database, Aurora Limitless, community DBs.
+- **CNAME aliases / custom domains are not supported** even for the supported deployments.

+Engine version minimums apply for full metadata-aware support — see §5.16 or the upstream plugin doc for the current cutoffs.
+RDS PostgreSQL additionally requires the `rds_tools` extension (the same one used for RDS Multi-AZ DB Cluster failover, but the version cutoff differs: `rds_tools v1.7` for Blue/Green).

+If a user has an RDS Multi-AZ DB Cluster and needs zero-downtime upgrades, the supported wrapper path is `failover2` with `failoverClusterTopologyRefreshRateMs` tuned low (see §13.1) — not the `bg` plugin.

 ---